-When we talk about grounding we are saying that one has their feet on the ground we mean that the person is in touch with reality, aware and in the present moment, with a developed common sense and not lost in space, past regrets or anxiety about the future.
-Being grounded means to be relaxed, in touch with our truth, inherent wisdom and knowing.
+When we talk about grounding, we are saying that one has their feet on the ground; we mean that the person is in touch with reality, aware and in the present moment, with a developed common sense and not lost in space, past regrets or anxiety about the future.
+Being grounded means being relaxed, in touch with our truth, inherent wisdom, and knowing.
 Feeling good in your own skin.

-On the mat grounding implies having a good foundation: having your feet relaxed, your legs strong but not tense, under-standing to rise, letting go tension and being able to integrate strength, steadiness, ease, focus and presence in the practice.
-A person that can feel his feet on the ground and the contact with the earth can be in the present.
-In this way, grounding is a basic prerequisite to experience and live Yoga integrally.
+On the mat, grounding implies having a good foundation: having your feet relaxed, your legs strong but not tense, under-standing to rise, letting go of tension, and being able to integrate strength, steadiness, ease, focus, and presence in the practice.
+A person that can feel his feet on the ground and contact with the earth can be in the present.
+In this way, grounding is a basic prerequisite to experiencing and living Yoga integrally.

-Disconnecting from the body -not being grounded- impacts our emotional, mental, psychological and physical health tremendously; it reduces our vitality and renders us incapable of experiencing pleasure and joy.
-On a deeper level, we disconnect from our essence, from the qualities of our soul.
+Disconnecting from the body -not being grounded- impacts our emotional, mental, psychological, and physical health tremendously; it reduces our vitality and renders us incapable of experiencing pleasure and joy.
+On a deeper level, we disconnect from our essence and from the qualities of our soul.
 An indication that we are not grounded is our inability to concentrate or understand what we feel and what we need.
 To find balance and harmony, to heal.
 Stress & Anxiety are extremes of this condition.

-Ground yourself, stop yourself down, to blind loving silence.
-Stay there, until you see you are gazing at the light with its own ageless eyes. -Rumi
+Ground yourself, slow yourself down, to blind loving silence.
+Stay there until you see you are gazing at the light with its own ageless eyes. -Rumi

-Because of past trauma, we freeze, our bodies become tense and we literally hold ourselves away from the earth.
-We then are afraid to let go, to surrender to what we feel, to relax within our own body, to trust gravity.
+Because of past trauma, we freeze, our bodies become tense, and we literally hold ourselves away from the earth.
+We then are afraid to let go, to surrender to what we feel, to relax within our own bodies, and to trust gravity.
 We end up living life in our heads and pushing ourselves through the tension, disconnected from the present.

-We can see all these issues mentioned also reflected in the student’s practice as what happens on the mat is nothing else but the reflection of our behaviour in life.
-Being ungrounded on the mat may reflect in restlessness when staying in a pose, or the inability to breathe fully and calmly.
-Loss of attention, tension in the body starting from the feet and moving up the whole body.
-Difficulty to balance.
+We can see all these issues mentioned also reflected in the student’s practice, as what happens on the mat is nothing else but the reflection of our behavior in life.
+Being ungrounded on the mat may reflect in restlessness when staying in a pose or the inability to breathe fully and calmly.
+Loss of attention, and tension in the body, starting from the feet and moving up the whole body.
+Difficulty in balancing.
 Locking their joints and tensing the muscles instead of engaging, and a wondering gaze.

 Anapnoe Yoga is a yoga of awakening through Grounding, an invitation to wake up, to get strong, to release the tension, to move into vulnerability.
 To let go.

-In Chakra Vinyasa we look more willingly, more closely and compassionately at some of the patterns that impact our choices and our ability to be in present time.
-This journey begins to develop self-confidence, intuition, self-love, compassion and makes a shift in our perception as individuals within the collective.
+In Chakra Vinyasa, we look more willingly, more closely, and compassionately at some of the patterns that impact our choices and our ability to be in the present time.
+This journey begins to develop self-confidence, intuition, self-love, and compassion and makes a shift in our perception as individuals within the collective.